You'll Like The 2009 Jeep Grand Cherokee If...

-If you like the idea of owning a rugged SUV that offers a luxurious interior, lots of power and doesn't fill your entire garage, the 2008 Jeep Grand Cherokee should be at the top of your shopping list.
-The Grand Cherokee is the only SUV in its class to offer a diesel engine option.
+If you like the idea of owning a rugged SUV that offers a luxurious interior, lots of power and doesn't fill your entire garage, the 2009 Jeep Grand Cherokee should be at the top of your shopping list.

 The Jeep Grand Cherokee does not offer a third-row seat and interior space is nowhere near the levels of larger SUVs such as the Chevrolet Suburban, Nissan Armada or even the Dodge Durango.

 Jeep has done an outstanding job with the Grand Cherokee's interior.
 Quality materials abound and the layout, execution and attention to detail are all first-rate.
-The 2008 Grand Cherokee can accommodate four adults in comfort---five in a pinch.
+The 2009 Grand Cherokee can accommodate four adults in comfort – five in a pinch.
 In comparison to previous-generation Grand Cherokees, there is a noticeable improvement in rear-seat legroom as well as ease of entry and exit, thanks to the longer rear doors.

-Last year's makeover gave the Grand Cherokee's handsome lines the straight-edge treatment, leaving the trademark Jeep grille and tail in place.
+The Grand Cherokee's handsome straight-edge lines are distinctive enough to set it apart from the crowded SUV field, but in case you find yourself second guess, you need look no further than the trademark Jeep grille.
 Large flared wheel arches and aggressively styled wheels project the kind of rugged, off-road look Jeep loyalists demand.
 Styling for the base Laredo is simple and clean, while models such as the Limited and Overland have more ornate treatments, including body-colored cladding, fancier wheels and more bright-work.

-A two-wheel-drive Grand Cherokee Laredo has a Manufacturer's Suggested Retail Price (MSRP) starting around $29,000, while the four-wheel-drive version sells for about $2,000 more.
-A four-wheel-drive Limited starts around $40,000, while the 3.0-liter diesel adds another $1,700 to the bottom line.
+A two-wheel-drive Grand Cherokee Laredo has a Manufacturer's Suggested Retail Price (MSRP) starting around $30,000, while the four-wheel-drive version sells for about $2,000 more.
+A four-wheel-drive Limited starts just over $40,000, while the 3.0-liter diesel adds another $1,830 to the bottom line.
 A look at the Fair Purchase Price shows the typical transaction price paid for the Grand Cherokee in your area, so be sure to arm yourself with this figure before you begin negotiating.
 The Grand Cherokee is projected to retain average resale values over five years, with the V6 model losing more of its value than the V8.
-The Grand Cherokee's projected residual values are on par with the V6 Nissan Pathfinder and the Chevrolet TrailBlazer, but well below the Toyota 4Runner.
+Overall, the Grand Cherokee's values will be on par with those of the Chevrolet TrailBlazer, lower than the Nissan Pathfinder V6 and well below the Toyota 4Runner.

 The Grand Cherokee Laredo comes with a 3.7-liter V6 engine, four-wheel anti-lock disc brakes (ABS), five-speed automatic transmission, air conditioning, overhead and floor consoles, keyless entry, AM/FM stereo with CD, split-folding rear seat, eight-way power driver's seat, rear spoiler, tilt wheel, side-curtain airbags, stability control, a rear wiper/washer and 17-inch aluminum wheels.
-The Limited trim adds a 4.7-liter V8, dual-zone automatic climate control, rear cargo cover, fog lights, memory for power driver's seat and mirrors, AM/FM stereo with six-disc CD changer and MP3 capability, leather seats and a leather-wrapped steering wheel with touch controls.
+The Limited trim adds a 4.7-liter V8, dual-zone automatic climate control, rain sensing wipers, power adjustable pedals, fog lights, uconnect gps, ParkView rear camera system, ParkSense rear park assist, AM/FM stereo with 30-gigabyte hard drive, leather seats and a leather-wrapped steering wheel with touch controls.
 Overland models feature a 5.7-liter HEMI V8.

 The Grand Cherokee's Quadra-Drive II is the best off-road system ever to wear the Jeep Trail Rated badge.